SpencerSurface/employee-tracker/README.md

 To use this tool, navigate to the project's directory in your terminal and run the command `node index.js`.
 Follow the command line prompts to use the tool.

-A walkthrough of the functionality of the tool is provided in the following video: [Walkthrough video](./walkthrough.webm)
+A walkthrough of some of the functionality of the tool is provided in the following video: [Walkthrough video](./walkthrough.webm).
+The video covers the options to view all departments, roles, and employees; add a department, role, and employee; and updating an employee's role.

 ## Credits